Ha'amonga 'a Maui (Trilithon) and 'esi Maka Fa'akinanga

 Tu'i Tonga dynasty

 The political stability and even - the survival of Tonga as independent country - was secured by the long lasting rule of Tu'i Tonga dynasty.
-The rule of these mighty kings started circa 900 AD and lasted until 1865, when died the last king of this dynasty - Fatafehi Lafilitonga.
+The rule of these mighty kings started sometimes around 900 AD and lasted until 1865, when died the last king of this dynasty - Fatafehi Lafilitonga.

 Tu'i Tonga managed to united the scattered Tonga islands under single rule and for a while they managed to create a kind of Pacific empire.
 The height of expansion of these kings was reached under the 10th king Momo and his son - the 11th king - Tu'itatui.